 With nano open, paste the config file contents then press CTRL + X and then enter when prompted to save the file and exit nano.

 Now we need to restart unbound for the new configuration to take effect.

 You can check the status of Unbound to ensure it’s working properly with this command.

 We have one step left now – updating our Pi-hole upstream DNS settings.

 Update Pi-hole DNS Settings

 Log into your Pi-hole and go to the DNS tab on the Settings page.
 Uncheck all Upstream DNS Servers in the left column and enter 127.0.0.1#5335 under Custom 1 in the right column.
 Remember earlier I mentioned we’d need to know that Unbound was using port 5335?

 Once you’ve made the changes, scroll down and click Save.

 And that’s all there is to it!
 Your Pi-hole setup will now make it’s own recursive DNS queries instead of relying upon a 3rd party DNS provider.
 If you found this tutorial helpful or have any questions, I encourage you to please share it with others and/or leave a comment below.
+If you would like to support our efforts to create additional resources like this, please consider making a donation.
+Your support is greatly appreciated!
 Thanks for reading and I hope you visit again soon!